phanik29/Vehicle_Insurance_Fraud/README.md

 - Identified Bagging Classifier as the most cost-effective model with high recall (0.93) and reasonable precision (0.13), balancing fraud detection and investigation costs
 - Demonstrated significant potential for cost savings and improved operational efficiency in fraud detection
 - Provided actionable recommendations for model deployment and continuous improvement
+- For the Bagging_DT model, the most influential factors are having a liability base policy (42.59%), the policy holder being at fault (33.50%), and an address change between 2 to 3 years before the claim (9.67%).
+Other notable contributors include the third party being at fault, the car make being Toyota, and the policy type being Sedan - Collision.
+Additional features like claims made in November or on specific days of the week, and the car make being Mercury, also play smaller roles in the model’s predictions.

 ---